Netflix tells Icahn it is open to his input

 Netflix shares jumped 14 percent on Wednesday after Icahn's stake was disclosed.
 They slipped 1.6 percent to $77.94 on Nasdaq on Thursday.

-Netflix has been the subject of periodic acquisition speculation, with potential names tossed around from Microsoft Corp (MSFT.O) to Amazon.com Inc (AMZN.O).
-Last Friday, shares jumped 13 percent after rumors of a potential Microsoft purchase, which the company and Netflix denied.
+Netflix has been the subject of periodic acquisition speculation, with potential names tossed around from Microsoft Corp to Amazon.com Inc. Last Friday, shares jumped 13 percent after rumors of a potential Microsoft purchase, which the company and Netflix denied.

 An Amazon.com spokeswoman said on Wednesday the company would not comment on speculation.